Tight lower bounds on the time it takes to generate a geometric phase: A Margolus-Levitin type estimate

-the double angular brackets denoting time averages of the instantaneous expected values over $[0,\tau]$.
-Since the right-hand side of \eqref{MLQSL2} is greater than $\tau$, the left-hand side of \eqref{MLQSL2} is, in general, not an evolution time bound.
-This shows that \eqref{MLQSL} does not extend straightforwardly to systems with time-dependent Hamiltonians.
+The double angular brackets denote time averages of the instantaneous expected values over $[0,\tau]$.
+As $\pi/E$ is greater than $\tau$, the expression on the left-hand side of equation \eqref{MLQSL2} is, in general, not an evolution time bound.
+This shows that the Margolus-Levitin bound \eqref{MLQSL} does not extend straightforwardly to systems with time-dependent Hamiltonians.